 Pin Mapping Differences Between the EZ-BLE™ PSoC® Evaluation Board (CYBLE-214015- EVAL) and the BLE Pioneer Kit (CY8CKIT-042-BLE) - KBA216236 | Cypress Semiconductor

 Support & Community

-Yes, there are differences between the pins exposed.
+Yes, there are differences in pin mapping between exposed pins of EZ-BLE PSoC Evaluation Board and BLE Pioneer Kit.
 The EZ-BLE PSoC Evaluation Board quick start guide explains how to use the board with the BLE Pioneer Kit and the differences in pin mapping.
 This is also explained below.

 Figure 1 shows the J10 and J11 headers on the BLE Pioneer Kit.

 Figure 1: J10 and J11 headers on BLE Pioneer Kit

 The EZ-BLE PSOC Evaluation Board can be plugged on to these headers as shown in Figure 2

 Figure 2: EZ-BLE PSoC Evaluation Board plugged on BLE Pioneer Kit

 Figure 3 shows the pinout and details of the EZ-BLE PSoC Evaluation Board (CYBLE-214015-EVAL), which is a fan-out board for the EZ-BLE PSoC Module (CYBLE-214015-01).

 Figure 3: EZ-BLE PSoC Evaluation Board (CYBLE-214015-EVAL) Pinout